Java-Archive/vaadin-dev-environment/README.md

 as much as possible from the outer internet.

 The git server needs some configuration.
-After the first start , you have to go to the address DOCKER_HOST_IP:3000.
+After the first start, you have to go to the address DOCKER_HOST_IP:3000.
 You will get a first config screen.
 Select as database **SQLite3** and scroll down the page.